aeccitm/OptiGUIDataCollector/README.md

 ## Steps for installation:

-1. Download the package OptiGUIDataCollector
+1. Download the package OptiGUIDataCollector.
-2. Installed through pip install -r requirements.txt
+2. Installed through pip install -r requirements.txt.
 3. Download the package PyApex.
-Note: Python3 Library for controlling Apex equipments
+Note: Python3 Library for controlling Apex equipments.
 4. Download the SDK NITLibrary_x64.
 Note: The NITLibrary is a DLL providing all functions to interface with NIT cameras regardless of the connection type (USB or GIGE).
 5. In LabVIEW, download driver from instrument driver finder.
-Nota: This is a driver for EXFO PM 1xxx Series Meter
+Nota: This is a driver for EXFO PM 1xxx Series Meter.

 ## Usage